congzlwag/spook/README.md

 At the very bottom level, this package depends on either [OSQP](https://osqp.org) to solve a quadratic programming or LAPACK gesv through `numpy.linalg.solve` .

+## Installation
+The stable version is on PyPI.
+Unfortunately in a different name.

+    pip install FDGI

 ## Solvers

 Different combinations of regularizations can lead to different forms of objective function.
 Solvers in package always formalize the specific problem into either a [Quadratic Programming](https://en.wikipedia.org/wiki/Quadratic_programming) or a linear equation.
 Examples can be found in [unit tests](#UnitTests)